ssilverman/snowy-json/README.md

 This project uses Google's [Gson](https://github.com/google/gson) and [Guava](https://github.com/google/guava) libraries under the hood.
-Gson is used for the JSON parsing, and Guava is used to support things such as validation, tree walking, and class finding.
+Gson is used for the JSON parsing, and Guava is used to support things such as validation and class finding.

-This means several things:
+This means these things:
 1. The external API for this project uses Gson's JSON object model.
-2. Some validation operations, such as for internationalized hostnames and IRIs, are processed according to earlier standards than what is specified in the JSON Schema specification.
-These will be updated when Guava is updated.

 ## Limitations